-Plan of Action is an action planning group activity which raises the participant’s most appealing ideas.
+Plan of Action raises the participant’s most appealing ideas.
 It brings a good balance on time and collaboration while encouraging participants to discuss and sign up to actionable work.

-1. Ask participants to individually write actions on the specific format below.
-Each participant should write from one to three actions on index cards
+- Ask participants to individually write actions on the specific format below.
+Each participant should write from one to three actions on index cards:

-Now-Action: < the very first concrete action towards the goal >
+* Now-action: the very first concrete action toward the goal.

-3. Ask the groups to decide upon the top two cards
+- Ask the groups to decide upon the top two cards.

-4. Join two adjacent groups, and repeat the step above
+- Join two adjacent groups and repeat the step above.

-5. Repeat steps 3 and 4 if desirable (depends on the group size and if you want fewer selected cards/actions)
+- Repeat steps 3 and 4 if desirable (depends on the group size and if you want fewer selected cards/actions).

-6. Ask the participants to present each one of the selected top cards to the whole group
+- Ask participants to present each of the selected top cards to the whole group.

-7. Ask each person to write down their name on a small post-it and place it on the card they want to work on.
+- Ask each person to write down their name on a small sticky note and place it on the card they want to work on.

-I find this activity especially usefully for motivating large groups of people to: (1) elaborate goals and identify concrete actionable work items, and (2) to coordinate and collaborate upon the execution of concrete action items.
+This activity is especially useful for motivating large groups of people to: (1) elaborate goals and identify concrete actionable work items, and (2) to coordinate and collaborate upon the execution of concrete action items.